top of page

 You might recognise things like:

-• Processes that rely on multiple systems to complete one task
+• tasks moving between multiple systems to complete one process

-• Or rely on individuals to keep things moving
+• teams relying on individuals to keep processes moving

 What better looks like in operations